5 Practical ways to get more sleep

 Change your perspective

 What do you think about sleep?
 Is it a hindrance?
 An annoying necessity?
-A nightly cause of stress?
-What if you saw sleep as a pleasure and looked forward to feeling refreshed and untired the next day?
+What if you saw sleep as a pleasure and looked forward to feeling refreshed and awake the next day?

 Think of all the things you enjoy about sleeping - write them down so they sink in.
 Imagine feeling refreshed and full of energy, and waking up feeling good, not groggy.